 We’ve reached the longest psalm in the whole Psalter: Psalm 119.
 Click here to listen to Dr. German offer an informative overview of this fascinating psalm.

 Israel now demands a king, but is this a good decision?
 Click here to listen to Dr. Saleska talk about how Israel ends up rejecting the King of Kings!

 You’ve likely heard parts of Psalm 118 quoted in the New Testament (e.g., “Blessed is he who comes in the name of the Lord”), but click here to learn how the whole psalm adds much greater depth to why it is quoted so often in relation to the person and work of Jesus.

-We continue our journey through the psalms of Asaph with Psalm 80.
-Click here to listen to Dr. German reflect on how this rich text relates to the person and work of Jesus Christ.
+Click here to listen to Dr. German reflect on how Psalm 116 is a rich testimony to the person and work of Jesus Christ.